johnnycatsf/psychedeli.ca/app/views/articles/content/2013-02-21-why-garage-is-growing.md

-The artists I mentioned above, as well as pretty much anyone who's been rocking the Juno Download UKG/UK Funky section have been sacrificing a lot by continuing in a genre that was [famously dissed on one of the most popular ways to learn about electronic music][ishkur], and definitely not given the respect it deserves.
+The artists I mentioned above, as well as pretty much anyone who's been rocking the Juno Download UKG/UK Funky section have been sacrificing a lot by continuing in a genre that was [famously dissed on one of the most popular ways to learn about electronic music][ish], and definitely not given the respect it deserves.

 ## the merits of uk garage...for another time